rfrht/FT991A-PAT/README.md

 This project is **also** compatible with the non-A model FT-991.
 The only difference is that the [FT-991 signal pick-up should be between RF switches Q1088 Pin 5 and Q1102 Pin 5](https://raw.githubusercontent.com/rfrht/FT991A-PAT/master/Design-tap-point.png).

-### Next steps:

-* Assemble Revision N.

 ### Notes:

 * Board (5 samples) costed $2 in [jlcpcb.com](https://jlcpcb.com/quote).
 * The parts costs $20 in Digi-Key.
-* IF is wide open, spanning the preselector filter (with that comes a few problems: Strong signals might spew images through the spectrum in your SDR.
-Use the RX gain sparely) range.
+* IF is wide open, spanning the preselector filter range.
+With that comes also a problem: Very strong signals might spew images through the spectrum in your SDR.
+Use the RTL-SDR RX gain to counteract.
-* The SDR is a bit large for the radio, mine I had to strip off the case and SMA/USB connectors.
-Consider wrapping your USB with some conductive material in order to isolate any potential SDR noise that can interfere with the radio.
+* The selectable BPF did not work, resulting in signal loss.
+Fortunately, it is off by default so it did not impact directly the panadapter.

+### Next steps:

+Draw Revision O with the following changes:

+* Remove the BPF
+* Change the first RF switch default state from "Off" to "On"
+* Change the 9V voltage regulator
+* Reduce even further the BOM
+* Add Test Pads

 ### Changelog: (PY2RAF)